Employee Benefits

 Dental expenses

 Various dental procedures and services are covered by an HSA.
-You can use your HSA for routine dental needs, such as cleanings, exams, and X-rays.
-Even dental surgeries, dentures, and braces are eligible for HSA funding.
+You can use your HSA for routine dental needs, such as cleanings, exams, and X-rays — even dental surgeries, dental veneers, and orthodontics such as braces are eligible for HSA funding.2

 Here are some other eligible dental expenses:2